Honee-W/SELM/README.md

 # SELM Demo page
-This is a demo page for the paper "SELM: Speech Enhancement Using Coarse-Grained Discrete Tokens and Language Models".
+This is a demo page for the paper "SELM: Speech Enhancement Using Discrete Tokens and Language Models".

 ## Website License